koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 Let's take a look.

 This App isn't using any DOM Components directly.
-It uses components based on DOM Components.
+It uses components that I've created.

 This makes it possible to hide many details like styles, markups and so on.
-Of course you have to create these primitive components, but developers who create an application don't care about it.
+Of course you have to create these primitive components like Layout, Button, List, and so on, but developers who create an application don't care about it.
 They just use them.

-Designing primitive components is very hard.
+Designing your primitive components is very hard.
 Which props should be exposed or not...

-If primitive components are too high-level abstractions, they wouldn't be used...
+If primitive components are too high-level abstractions, they wouldn't be used because they are not covered developer's usecases...
 If primitive components are leaking details unnecessarily, the application would lose consistency...

 So thinking about your domain primitives is your job,